Lee Je-hoon: 2012–present: Enlistment and return to acting

 For his comeback project after enlistment, Lee chose Secret Door, a period drama about Crown Prince Sado who was controversially executed through death by starvation by his father King Yeongjo; the series reunited him with Han Suk-kyu.
 This was followed by the Jo Sung-hee-directed film Phantom Detective, a modern retelling of the eponymous folk hero Hong Gil-dong as a private detective in the 1990s.

 In 2016, Lee starred in tvN's fantasy crime drama Signal together with Cho Jin-woong and Kim Hye-soo, which was critically and commercially successful.

 In 2017, Lee starred in the fantasy romance drama Tomorrow, With You opposite Shin Min-a, portraying a CEO of a real estate company who has the ability to travel through time.

 He then starred in the biographical period drama film Anarchist from Colony directed by Lee Joon-ik, playing the character of Park Yeol, a self-proclaimed anarchist and revolutionary activist during the Colonial Era of Japan.
 The same year Lee starred in the film I Can Speak as a civil servant who also tutors English.

 In 2018, Lee starred in the airport-themed melodrama Where Stars Land alongside Chae Soo-bin.
 Lee and co-star Chae Soo-bin were appointed as honorary ambassadors of Incheon International Airport.

 In 2019, Lee filmed the travel reality programme Traveller along with Ryu Jun-yeol where the two stars enjoy a backpacking holiday in Cuba.
 The same year, he was cast in the film Tomb Robbery.

 In 2020, Lee starred in the dystopian action thriller film Time to Hunt which earned him a nomination for Best Actor at the 56th Baeksang Arts Awards.
 He also starred in the caper story film Collectors.

-In 2021, Lee joined the SBS drama Taxi Driver, his small screen comeback after last making a special appearance in Hot Stove League in 2020.
+In 2021, Lee joined the SBS drama Taxi Driver, his small screen comeback after making a special appearance in Hot Stove League last 2020.
 Later in May, Lee appeared in the Netflix series Move to Heaven.
 Lee founded "Company on" in June 2021, after the contract with his former agency expired.

-In 2022, Lee organized a fan meeting which was held at Central World Live in Bangkok, Thailand on June 22 and 23.
-Later in August, it was announced that Lee will hold another fan meeting at the Centennial Memorial Hall of Yonsei University concert hall in Seodaemun-gu, Seoul.
-Later in October, Lee made a comeback to the small screen with a special appearance in the SBS drama One Dollar Lawyer.
+In October, he made a special appearance in the SBS drama One Dollar Lawyer.

+In 2023, Lee starred in the second season of SBS drama Taxi Driver.
+He expressed interest in starring in a Filipino drama or film: "If there are good projects here in the Philippines, I am willing to join the project and I will take the opportunity."